d0p3t/SubNotifier/README.md

-If you've configured everything correctly, you will now be able to start *SubNotifier* and upon a successful connection will see `CONNECTED to chat on irc-ws.chat.twitch.tv:443`.
+If you've configured everything correctly, you will now be able to start *SubNotifier* and upon a successful connection will see `CONNECTED: Waiting for events...`.
 If you are still having issues, please refer to the sample configuration file first and then open an issue (see below).

 ---

 ## Issues
 If you have any issues or questions, open an issue or tweet me [@d0p3t](https://twitter.com/d0p3t).

 For configuration file problems, please first check whether your syntax is correct and you aren't missing any commas or brackets.
-SubNotifier has a failsafe against missing custom messages, but will not revert to the defaults if `enableCustomMessages: true`.
+SubNotifier has a failsafe against missing custom messages, but will not revert to the defaults if `enableCustomMessages: true` and there is a problem with the configuration file.

 ---